-Health records that show the enrolling child is current for required screenings and immunizations must be provided to the school nurse on or before the student's first day of preschool.
+Parents must provide the Preschool Program nurse with health records showing that the enrolling child is up-to-date on required screenings and immunizations on or before the student's first day of preschool.
 Please see the Health and Safety section of this handbook for more information.